Bone Grafting for Dental Implants in Milwaukee, WI

-Bone grafting may be required to address defects in a patient’s jaw.
 Bone grafting is a form of reconstructive surgery that helps generate and build bone.
-Bone grafting surgery is performed to correct problems that may be the results of:
+Bone grafting surgery in the jaw is performed to correct problems that may be the results of:

 - Tooth loss and subsequent loss of bone in the related jaw area

 - Defects from birth